miladrahmat/push_swap/README.md

 This project is about writing a program that uses an algorithm which will sort a stack of integers by using the minimal amount of actions.
 The learning objectives of this project are rigor, use of C and use of basic algorithms.
 Especially focusing on their complexity.

-So we have to sort the integers given as arguments, using 2 stacks and only using the pre-given actions.
-I decided to use vectors since it was easier for me to implement the actions that can be made.
-Vectors are not built-in in C, so I had to implement that for this project and hopefully I will use them in future projects too.
-The algorithm that I implemented is [The Turk algorithm](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) since that was the most efficient algorithm to use for this project.
+The challenge was to sort integers provided as input using two stacks and a set of predefined operations.
+To facilitate this, I chose to implement the operations using vectors for ease of manipulation, despite vectors not being a built-in feature in C. This required me to create a custom vector implementation, a skill I anticipate leveraging in future projects.

+The algorithm that I implemented is [The Turk algorithm](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) since that was the most efficient solution for this specific project.

 ## Actions